|

 surface, once coated, has receded, often concentrically, to leave

 a spot with no paint.
-They are caused by incompatible
+Cratering is caused by incompatible

 foreign materials either in the paint or on the substrate.